erebe/personal-server/README.md

         ssh ${HOST} 'systemctl enable wg-quick@wg0'
 ```

-# Installing K3S on our raspberryPI using your Wireguard VPN <a name="raspberry"></a>
+# Installing K3S on our Raspberry Pi using your Wireguard VPN <a name="raspberry"></a>

-I want my raspberryPi that is living inside my home network to be manageable like a simple node inside the kubernetes cluster.
-For that I am going to setup wireguard on my raspberry pi and install the k3s agent on it.
+I want my Raspberry Pi that is living inside my home network to be manageable like a simple node inside the Kubernetes cluster.
+For that I am going to setup Wireguard on my Raspberry Pi and install the k3s agent on it.

-1. Installation Raspbian on your raspberry - [Tuto](https://www.raspberrypi.org/documentation/installation/installing-images/)
+1. Installation Raspbian on your raspberry - [Tutorial](https://www.raspberrypi.org/documentation/installation/installing-images/)
-2. Setup wireguard on the raspberry - [Tuto](https://www.sigmdel.ca/michel/ha/wireguard/wireguard_02_en.html#installing_wg_raspbian)
+2. Setup Wireguard on the raspberry - [Tutorial](https://www.sigmdel.ca/michel/ha/wireguard/wireguard_02_en.html#installing_wg_raspbian)
-3. Configure wireguard
+3. Configure Wireguard
 ```ini
 [Interface]
 PrivateKey = xxx